Auctionator/Auctionator/.github/ISSUE_TEMPLATE/01-bug-report-latest-retail.md

+---
+name: Bug report for the latest retail release (not classic)
+about: You're using the latest normal release of Auctionator on retail
+title: ''
+labels: release
+assignees: ''

+---

 Please include as much of the following information as possible to help me fix the bug:

 ## Brief Description of Bug